sharadbhat/StreamIt/README.md

 `song-id` - ID of the requested song.

-Returns data in the form of JSON.
+Returns data in JSON format.

 #### Album Artist
 `GET`